rbowen/presentations/raising_bar_presentations/slides.md

 * I want to talk to you about making your conference presentations better.

+I don't have the answers - just suggestions.
+You need to develop your own style.

 Think of the best talk you've ever attended.
 What about it struck you as valuable/effective/memorable?